12 of the Best Second Hand Bookshops in London

 5. New Beacon Books, Finsbury Park

 Founded in 1966, New Beacon Books was the UK’s first black publisher, specialist bookshop and international book distributor.
 It specialises in Caribbean and African literature and is a wonderful place to browse and discover authors.
 It was threatened with closure a few years ago, but it’s survived with the help of generous crowdfunding.
-Open Thursday to Sunday, you’ll find it at 76 Stroud Green Road, London N4 3EN.
+Opening hours are 12-6pm Thursday to Sunday (5pm closing on Sundays).
+You’ll find it at 76 Stroud Green Road, London N4 3EN.

 6. Skoob Books, Bloomsbury